 - Waist 30 in and thigh 23 in

 Ketosis has finally started on day four of the fast

 Ketosis level moderate/high 4.5 to 5 range.
 It’s interesting to see that ketosis did not actually kick in until day 4 for me.
 We keep hearing that ketosis starts after just 24 to 36 hours but in actuality, there are often three days of burning muscle glycogen.
 Once muscle glycogen is burned we don’t go right into ketosis.
 Some muscle tissue is used for about a day to three more days before full ketosis takes over.

 Muscle wasting is why doing short 2 or 3-day fasts frequently is not a good idea.
 It is better to prepare for a longer fast with intermittent daily fasting and a healing diet and wean yourself off of medications with your health care practitioner.
 This way you avoid burning muscle tissue over and over by doing lots of shorter fasts.

 One way to get into ketosis faster suggested by the Russian fasting doctor, Filonov Sergey Ivanovich to avoid muscle wasting over the first week is to eat a tiny amount of walnuts each day.
 Dr. Jockers suggests taking exogenous ketones or MCT oil as a way to get into ketosis faster.

 Fasting is still in its infancy

-I feel a little off kilter journaling about this fast because fasting is seen as so dangerous in this culture of constant snacking, and feasting.
+I feel a little off-kilter journaling about this fast because fasting is seen as so dangerous in this culture of constant snacking, and feasting.
 But I feel that fasting can be part of a healing toolkit if it is used wisely.
-Unfortunately we have very few legitamate medically assisted fasting centers and there are many stories of fasting gone wrong out of raw food retreat centers etc.
+Unfortunately, we have very few legitimate medically assisted fasting centers and there are many stories of fasting gone wrong out of raw food retreat centers, etc.